Op3yem1/100_Days_Of_Code_Python_Bootcamp/README.md

 # Read Me
 ## Introduction
-This repo is a compilation of 100 projects undertaken as part of an upskill challenge I set for myself to learn Python in 100 days.
+This repo is a compilation of 100 projects undertaken as part of an upskill challenge I set for myself to learn Python before the end of the year.
 The projects start out simple and become more complex.
 Some projects contain additional mini-exercises that build up to the final project.

 ## Prerequisites
 I have created this project on a Windows 64-bit OS and entirely in PyCharm Community edition.
 You will also need Python installed on your machine.
 I've used Python 3.13